- As low as $382/Night

 The Space:

-The building has been completely refreshed and was finished in spring 2017.
+The building has been entirely refreshed and was finished in spring 2017.
 Measuring just under 500 square feet, the apartment offers one bedroom featuring premium linens and a full bathroom with shower.
 Thoughtful care has been put into crafting a clean and efficient space that offers all of the amenities of a boutique hotel (bath products, high-end towels and linens, hair dryers, iron, wi-fi, premium TV channels, etc.) with the added convenience of a full, chef-ready kitchen, washer/dryer, and a classic Charleston single-style porch for appreciating the nearly year-round comfortable temperatures Charleston offers its visitors.

 Guest Access: